Constitution

 Once per semester, the CJDSA Board shall hold an all-student meeting to communicate Board actions and plans to the student body, and to serve as a space for airing of student concerns.

-VI.
-Elections
+1. Elections

 Elections shall be conducted through any verifiable and time-stamped medium accepted by a simple majority vote of the CJDSA.
 Separate ballots shall be prepared for each committee, and write-in votes shall be allowed on any ballot.
-All ballots must be sent by midnight on April 1, and the election period shall be closed at midnight on April 15.
+All ballots must be sent by midnight on March 14th, and the election period shall be closed at midnight on March 23rd.
 Ballots submitted after this time shall be considered invalid.

 In the event of a recall or resignation of a Board Member, the student with the next highest number of votes for that position in the most recent election shall be asked to assume the vacated position.
 If that student is unavailable or ineligible, appointments shall be made in order of students receiving the next highest number of votes until all alternate candidates are exhausted.
 In the event that no alternate candidate is selected through this process, a special election for the vacated position may be held.
-This special election must follow the same procedures as that for regular elections, with adjustment made only to specific dates, and shall be supervised by the Chair for Elections unless that position is the one that has been vacated.
-In that event, the President shall assume this responsibility.
+This special election must follow the same procedures as that for regular elections, with adjustment made only to specific dates, and shall be supervised by the President unless that position is the one that has been vacated.
+In that event, the Chair for Business shall assume this responsibility.

 VII.
 Amendments